numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 .. index::
    pair: ufunc; adding new

-For comparison and general edificaiton of the reader we provide a simple implementation of a C extension of logit that uses no numpy.
+For comparison and general edification of the reader we provide a simple implementation of a C extension of logit that uses no numpy.